Why Urinating Uncontrollably Occurs in Dogs

 Cost of Urinating Uncontrollably

 Treatment costs will vary depending on the underlying cause of your dog’s uncontrollable urination.
 For example, a urinary tract infection may cost around $350 whereas if your dog has ectopic ureters, the cost may be around $5,000.
-However, the average cost of treating incontinence issues is around $1,100, depending on your cost of living.
+However, the average cost of treating incontinence issues is around $500, depending on your location.